biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	}

-So we passed the **samples_log** output to the multiqc process after mixing it with the output channel from the fastqc process.
+As you can see, we passed the **samples_log** output to the multiqc process after mixing it with the output channel from the fastqc process.

 Profiles
 =================